 “Along with the gorgeous country areas, the downtown Knoxville area has a bustling city feel.
 The farmer’s market, quaint stores, and amazing restaurants make it a fun place to go for a night out,” they said.
 “Anywhere in the city also feels very safe and family-friendly, and it is overall a great, livable location.”

 Local opinions about Knoxville also tend to mention the beautiful climate, great public schools, and safety as some of the key benefits of living in Knoxville.
-Clearly, the quality of life in this region of East Tennessee is second to none, even earning it a grading of A- on Niche.
+Clearly, the quality of life in this region of East Tennessee is second to none, even earning it a grade of A- on Niche.

 Benefits of Living in Knoxville